DENSO to shut down next January, layoffs expected in July-August

 A Greenville manufacturing plant has announced it is closing its doors by January 2023, taking with it 475 jobs.

-DENSO Manufacturing, which makes auto parts at 1125 Sugg Parkway, told ENC Alliance spokespeople on Tuesday that major layoffs will take place later this year.
+DENSO Manufacturing, which makes small engines for windshield wipers, electric windows and other car parts, told local economic development officials on Jan.
+18 that layoffs will take place later this year.
+For much of its time in Greenville the company was called ASMO.

+“They were notifying employees yesterday and indicated there would not be any direct impacts as far as layoffs until the July-August time frame.”

 Since 2019, DENSO’s parent company has been reorganizing Hufford said.
 He believes that the decision to shut down its Greenville plant is a result of corporate streamlining.
-The company has given no official word on the reasoning for the closure.
+The company said in a statement later that the closure was part of an effort optimize its North American manufacturing operations.

+“While DENSO continues to develop and manufacture a range of small motors, we will consolidate small motor products to suitable DENSO locations that can support multi-product business to remain efficient and meet customer needs,” the statement said.
+“Greenville employees will have the opportunity to pursue open positions at other DENSO facilities across North America.
+Other employees will be offered competitive severance packages and support as they transition to new opportunities.”

-Hufford said the company plans to aid employees as much as possible with finding jobs in company.
+Hufford said the company plans to aid employees as much as possible with finding jobs within the company.
 The closest manufacturing plant is in Statesville.

 The WARN letter helps the company and economic impact partners such as the Rivers East Workforce Development Board identify workers being impacted and provide them with direct assistance, either by locating job assistance or providing aid for retraining.
 That could include financial assistance at a community college.

 According to Andrew Beale, communications manager for the N.C.
-Division of Workforce Solutions, DENSO has yet to file a WARN letter.
-The Department of Commerce's website says that a WARN letter is required upon the closure of a plant that affects at least 50 employees during any 30-day period, as well as when conducting a mass layoff of between 50 and 499 employees when that number represents at least a third of the employer's workforce.
+Division of Workforce Solutions, DENSO had not to filed a WARN letter on Wednesday.
+The Department of Commerce’s website says that a WARN letter is required upon the closure of a plant that affects at least 50 employees during any 30-day period, as well as when conducting a mass layoff of between 50 and 499 employees when that number represents at least a third of the employer’s workforce.

 At this early stage of the announcement, ENC Alliance does not have direct monetary figures on how the 475 jobs lost will affect the economy.
 Hufford emphasized that Greenville’s economy is still robust and that skilled manufacturing workers should have no shortage of opportunities.